 Hi, Ron.

 Maybe a bigger strategic question.
 How are you thinking about mission systems, right?
 I mean, their performance in the quarter was pretty good.
 And how do you think about growing that?
-It seems like it's subscale right now.
+Or, you know, it seems like it's subscaled right now, right?
 Do you grow it?
 Do you sell it?
 What do you do with it when you think about it?

 So given its portfolio, I don't believe that it's subscale.
 If you think about what they really are is they are systems integrators with a significant product business.
-They've got some long-term franchise programs, a number of them.
-And those programs are growing.
+They've got some long-term franchise programs, a number of them, and those programs are growing.
 So I like where they are.
-They've got some unique positioning, in fact, best of class positioning in a number of areas in network security, cyber protection, accuracy and position navigation in a GPS environment, integration of systems on the ballistic missile class submarines and the fire control systems.
-So they assist something.
+They've got some unique positioning, in fact, best-of-class positioning in a number of areas in network security, cyber protection, Accuracy and position navigation in a GPS environment.
+Integration of systems on the ballistic missile craft class submarines and the fire control systems.
 These are programs that they've had for a long, long time, all of which are on growth trajectories.
-So I don't really see them as subscale.
-And again, their margins are really quite nice.
+I don't really see them as subscale.
+And, again, their margins are really quite nice.
 This is a good operating leverage company.
-I think they play nicely in the space they're in and we're quite comfortable with it.
+I think they play nicely in the space they're in, and we're quite comfortable with it.

 Okay, great.
 And then maybe just one follow-on in aerospace.
-Can you say when is the next available delivery slot for a 650?
+Can you say when is the next available delivery slot for a 650T?

 Yeah, you know, I'm not getting into that anymore because we're really not tracking it that way.
-We've got a whole lot of new airplanes coming on.
+We've got, you know, we've got a whole lot of new airplanes coming on.
 So those individual metrics become a little less meaningful.
-But you know, you need to think about what's really unusual and unique about the Gulfstream portfolio is we have a family now of all brand new airplanes.
-And when I say brand new, they're clean sheets.
+But, you know, you need to think about what's really unusual and unique about the Gulfstream portfolio is we have a family now of all brand-new airplanes.
+And when I say brand-new, they're clean sheets.
 You know that better than anybody what that means.
 You know, from scratch, all new.
 Nobody else has that.
 And that family is compelling.
 And we're seeing that in our consistent demand.

 Great.
 Thank you.